 Do what feels great for you.
 It’s perfect for your home practice – the space where you are allowed to do whatever you want.

-I usually blast hip-hop and get groovy.
-I dance and don’t care too much about alignment, which helps your body to be okay under multiple ways of stress and pressure and not just strong within the perfect alignment.
+Some days I blast hip-hop and get groovy.
+I dance and don’t care too much about alignment, which helps my body to be okay under multiple ways of stress and pressure and not just strong within the perfect alignment.

 7. Just do it